Microsoft Endpoint Manager Devices: Complete MEM Tour

 Enrollment status

-• Overview of how many devices have been enrolled per platform and how often the enrollment process was successful or how often an errors occurred.
+• Overview of how many devices have been enrolled per platform and how often the enrollment process was successful or how often errors occurred.

 Enrollment alerts